aws-samples/serverless-samples/multiregional-private-api/README.md

 ## Prerequistes

+- AWS CLI.
+Please refer to [this documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to install or update to the latest version.

+- AWS Serverless Application Model (SAM).
+Please check the [documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html), if you need to install it in your environment.

-What are they?
-AWS account, AWS cli, SAM, a valid domain under your management, access to administrative email registered to the domain, what else?
+- a valid internet domain with access to a registered administrative email address

 ## Create certificates